Here is a list of our members and a short description of

 - Harmonic/functional analysis, wavelets, signal/image processing.

-Main main research interests are in harmonic analysis and its application for
+My main research interests are in harmonic analysis and its application for

 signal/image analysis or restoration purposes.
 I recently started to develop a